Demonic Toys: Reception

 Critical reception for Demonic Toys has been mostly negative.
 TV Guide awarded the film one out of a possible four stars.
-The reviewer criticized the film for its hackneyed story and unimaginative creatures, calling it "a rehash of the company's PUPPETMASTER series".
-VideoHound's Golden Movie Retriever gave the film a score of one-and-a-half out of a possible four, calling it "Skimpily scripted".
+The reviewer criticized the film for its hackneyed story and unimaginative creatures, calling it "a rehash of the company's Puppet Master series".
+VideoHound's Golden Movie Retriever gave the film a score of one-and-a-half out of a possible four, calling it "skimpily scripted".
 J.R.
 McNamara of Digital Retribution panned the film, criticizing the film's weak script, and poor acting.
+Author Clive Davies called the film "[a] typically dumb Full Moon comedy horror".

 Conversely, Felix Vasquez Jr. of Cinema Crazed.com gave the film a positive review, writing: "Demonic Toys is a schlocky and campy bit of terror fare and one that I fondly enjoyed as a first time experience.
 Plus, you have to appreciate the commitment of Daniel Cerny as the evil kid of the piece who is never above terrorizing and taunting his victims like a Mini-Krueger before sending his toys at his human hosts."

-Sequels
+Zach Gass of Screen Rant praised the film's utilization of special effects and puppetry, and added that the film's direct-to-video release gained it a cult following.

+Other media

+Sequel

+A direct sequel, Demonic Toys 2, was released in 2010.

+Crossover

-A sequel, Dollman vs. Demonic Toys, was released in 1993.
-It was followed by a second sequel in 2004, Puppet Master vs Demonic Toys, and a third sequel, Demonic Toys: Personal Demons in 2010.
+A crossover, Dollman vs. Demonic Toys, was released in 1993.
+It was followed by a second crossover in 2004, Puppet Master vs Demonic Toys.

+Spin-off

 A trilogy of spin-offs titled Baby Oopsie, Baby Oopsie 2: Murder Dolls and Baby Oopsie 3: Burn Baby Burn, were released in 2021 and 2022 (note: some sources list the movies as a television series).
 An eighth film, titled Demonic Toys: Jack-Attack, was released in 2023.